-James Farmer, Ph.D. is one of two co-directors for the IU Campus Farm.
-He teaches in the Dept. of Recreation, Park, and Tourism Studies (School of Public Health) and his research is focused on sustainable behavior and decision making within the realms of community food systems and natural resources sustainbility (https://humandimensionslab.indiana.edu/).
-James advised the student farm while at Earlham College, ran Marlett Farm CSA, is the co-convener of the Food Working Group at IUB, and has sat on various food/ag related committees and boards.
-James is an avid gardener, raises a small sheep herd and chicken flock, and three kiddos in Sulphur Spring Hollow- east of campus.
+James Farmer, Ph.D. is the director and one of two co-founders of the IU Campus Farm.
+He teaches in the O'Neill School of Public and Environmental Affairs and his research is focused on sustainable behavior and decision-making within the realms of community food systems and natural resources sustainability.
+James advised the student farm while at Earlham College and ran Marlett Farm CSA in Brown County, Indiana.
+He currently convenes the Sustainable Food Systems Science project and the Human Dimensions Lab, and is involved in a number of other food and agriculture related committees and groups.
+James is an avid gardener and tends to a few livestock and three kiddos in Sulphur Spring Hollow, east of campus.

-Lea Woodard is a co-director of the IU Campus Farm, while also being the coordinator at Indiana University’s Hilltop Garden and Nature Center.
-Lea has a B.A. in Environmental Science from Thiel College and an M.S. in Environmental Science from IU's School of Public and Environmental Affairs.
-Lea grew up on a dairy farm in northeastern Ohio and continues the dairy tradition on her own homestead, but with dairy goats, along with raising alpacas, chickens and a vegetable garden.
+Lea Woodard was a co-founder of the IU Campus Farm alongside James Farmer, while also being the coordinator at Indiana University’s Hilltop Garden and Nature Center.
+Lea has a B.A. in Environmental Science from Thiel College and an M.S. in Environmental Science from IU's O'Neill School of Public and Environmental Affairs.
+Lea grew up on a dairy farm in northeastern Ohio and continues the dairy tradition on her own homestead with dairy goats as well as chickens and a vegetable garden.